 A Phase 2 Trial of Nivolumab Plus Ipilimumab, Ipilimumab Alone, or Cabazitaxel in Men With Metastatic Castration-Resistant Prostate Cancer

-The purpose of this study is to determine whether nivolumab plus ipilimumab has preliminary evidence of safety and effectiveness in treatment of metastatic castration-resistant prostate cancer
+The purpose of this study is to determine whether Nivolumab plus Ipilimumab has preliminary evidence of safety and effectiveness in the treatment of participants with metastatic castration-resistant prostate cancer who have progressed after prior Docetaxel-containing regimen.

 18 Years and up